jefflee1103/Image-analysis/BigFISH/tissue-culture_cells/README.md

 #### spot and cluster coordinates

 `.npz` file contains the centroid coordinates of spots and clusters.
-Separate files will be produced for each image and smFISH channels.
+Separate files will be produced for each cell and smFISH channels.

-`.npz` files contain two variables:
+`.npz` files contain two main lists:

-* `"spots_post_clustering"`: Information of individual spots
+* `"rna_coord"`: Information of individual spots
     * spot centroid z coordinate
     * spot centroid y coordinate
     * spot centroid x coordinate
     * cluster index number if assigned - '-1' if not in a cluster
-* `"clusters"`: Information of clusters
+* `"foci"`: Information of clusters
     * cluster centroid z coordinate
     * cluster centroid y coordinate
     * cluster centroid x coordinate
     * number of individual spots in cluster
     * cluster index number

-It can be parsed individually or in batch to summarise the experiment.
+It can be parsed individually or in batch to summarise the experiment (see the section below).

     import numpy as np
     npz_output = np.load("/path/to/npz/file")
-    sorted(npz_output)

     ## Get individual spot coordinates
-    npz_output["spots_post_clustering"]
+    npz_output["rna_coord"]

     ## Get cluster coordinates
-    npz_output["clusters"]
+    npz_output["foci"]

 #### quality control data